 I am 6’4″ and 220 lbs.
 I have to buy tall clothing.
 There aren’t many vendors that sell quality outdoor gear in truly tall sizes.
 First Ascent is one vendor that makes tall clothing true to size.
-I recently received First Ascent’s Nail Driver Soft Shell Pants as a present from my wife.
-These are [...]
+I received First Ascent’s Nail Driver Soft Shell Pants as a present from my wife.
+These are great [...]

 Gloves provide a covering for individual fingers, but wearers do not derive much benefit from natural body heat.
 While gloves have separate coverings for four fingers and the thumb, mittens have one covering for all of the fingers and one for the all important opposable thumb.
 Mittens thus provide a pocket of warmth over the [...]